caitrowland-401-advanced-javascript/authenticated-api-server/README.md

 #### Tests

 - npm test
-- Some test written, but had issues with validating JWT token
+- Some test written, but not sure how to test with bearer auth